Ian Fleishman

 Ian Fleishman is Chair of Cinema & Media Studies and Associate Professor (with tenure) in the Department of Francophone, Italian & Germanic Studies at the University of Pennsylvania.
 He holds a PhD in French and German Literature from Harvard University, having previously studied at the Freie Universität in Berlin, the Sorbonne Nouvelle and the École Normale Supérieure in Paris as well as at Middlebury College in Vermont.
 He has published widely on subjects ranging from the Baroque to contemporary pornography.

 His work focuses largely on sex and violence in order to trace the evolution of narrative form and its underlying epistemological shift from modernism to the postmodern.
 His first book, An Aesthetics of Injury: The Narrative Wound from Baudelaire to Tarantino, was the 2015 winner of the Northeast Modern Language Association Best Book Award.
-Examining representations of the open wound in the works of ten exemplary authors and filmmakers, his monograph exposes injury to be an essential aesthetic principle of twentieth-century narrative.
+Examining representations of the open wound in the works of ten exemplary authors and filmmakers, his monograph reveals injury to be an essential aesthetic principle of twentieth-century narrative.
+His next monograph, Flamboyant Fictions: The Failed Art of Passing, exposes a tradition of flamingly failed passing in queer film and culture.

-Among other projects, he has recently finished co-editing a collected volume on Performative Opacity in the Work of Isabelle Huppert for Edinburgh University Press.
+Among other projects, he recently co-edited a collected volume on Performative Opacity in the Work of Isabelle Huppert for Edinburgh University Press.
 He has served as Visiting Professor and Academic Director for the Berlin Consortium of German Studies at the Freie Universität and has twice been an Affiliated Fellow at the Berlin Institute for Cultural Inquiry.

 An Aesthetics of Injury